technoid99/my_news_feed/README.md

 ## ⚙️ How It Works (Under the Hood)

-- `main.py` pulls articles from your configured RSS feed sources in `feeds.json` using Python and `feedparser`.
+- `main.py` pulls articles from your configured RSS feed sources in the /feeds folder using Python and `feedparser`.
 - It generates an `index.html` page listing all articles.
 - A GitHub Actions workflow (`update_feed.yml`) runs `main.py` automatically every day.
-- Changes are committed back to your repository if anything new appears.
+- Instead of committing changes to your repository, the site is built into a /public folder and uploaded as a GitHub Pages artifact.
+- Deployment uses actions/deploy-pages@v4 and actions/upload-pages-artifact@v3, following GitHub’s modern deployment method.
-- GitHub Pages serves your latest news to the world.
+- GitHub Pages serves your latest news to the world

 ---

 ## 💡 Tips